stdm/stdm.github.io/research.md

 comments: false
 ---

 The [Machine Perception and Cognition group](https://stdm.github.io/home/#group) occupies a distinctive position at the intersection of applied and foundational AI research.
 It is firmly motivated by practical problems (ca. 80% of our research is joint work with practice partners), yet consistently engages fundamental questions about, e.g., what data science <em>is</em>, how natural intelligence works, and what ML's stochastic nature means for safety, publishing  at top venues regularly (ICML, Nature Scientific Reports, Pattern Recognition, AI and Ethics etc.).
-Below is a summary of some defining traits that emerge consistently across the [full publication record](https://stdm.github.io/homme/#publications) of >100 papers from >20 years (as of April 2026), geared towards fellow researchers & engineers.
+Below is a summary of some defining traits that emerge consistently across the [full publication record](https://stdm.github.io/homme/#publications) of >100 papers from >20 years (as of April 2026), serving as a key to our work.
+It is geared towards fellow researchers & engineers.

 ### TOC
 1. [The mindset behind our work](#mindset)